The House Systembnl_admin2020-10-17T20:33:56+00:00

 The House System

-The houses compete against one another in the following activities which are spread throughout the year:
+The houses compete against one another in a range of activities across the year such as:

 The houses have a relational and pastoral impact which contributes significantly to the community feel of the school because house teams and assemblies oblige pupils to mix ‘vertically’ rather than just ‘horizontally’ consequently, a Year 8 pupil will have an opportunity to mix with senior pupils and vice versa.
 They can get to know one another.
 This helps to foster strong relationships, team work, camaraderie and assists junior pupils to settle into school.
 The house system is therefore a key aspect of our pastoral system.

 Each house is led by member of staff who is House Master or House Mistress and they are assisted by two house captains and two house vice captains (one male and one female) for each house.
 House captains and vice captains form part of the Senior Prefect Team alongside the Head Boy, Head Girl and their deputies.